-In 2023, the Authority launched its first People Strategy 'Empowering our Future'.
-This strategy outlines a number of initiatives to further embed flexible working options, including blended working and also developing Diversity, Equity and Inclusion initiatives to support staff and the work of the Authority.
+In 2024, the Authority further advanced initiatives under our People Strategy 'Empowering our Future'.
+This strategy outlines a number of initiatives to further embed flexible working options, including blended working and also developing Equality, Diversity and Inclusion initiatives to support staff and the work of the Authority.